Aabhas-Jain/todo-app-backend/README.md

 These Todo APIs are hosted in Heroku and used in front end React app.

-Chechout the fronend deployed here : https://aabhas-jain.github.io/todo-app-frontend/
+Checkout the front-end deployed here : https://aabhas-jain.github.io/todo-app-frontend/

 Front end github link is : https://github.com/Aabhas-Jain/todo-app-frontend